sblandford/wifi-xlation/src/doc/Docker variables and mount points.md

 If a channel is going to be used for music or if the echo cancellation and noise reduction is not required, then preprend an asterisk to the language name, e.g. *Stage.
 This will modify the behaviour of the broadcast to switch off the echo cancellation and noise reduction.

+If sending external audio to an RTP port then the RTP Payload type must be 96 and the codec must be Opus.
+See the test-tones.sh script.

 #### The video channel

 It is possible to send a video channel to the translators so that they can see what is going on if they are not in the same room or operating remotely e.g via a VPN.
 There are three ways to specify the video channel.